2 Control and Status Registers (CSRs)

 Write Any Values, Reads Legal Values (WARL)

 Some read/write CSR fields are only defined for a subset of bit encodings, but allow any value to be written while guaranteeing to return a legal value whenever read.
 Assuming that writing the CSR has no other side effects, the range of supported values can be determined by attempting to write a desired setting then reading to see if the value was retained.
 These fields are labeled WARL in the register descriptions.

 Implementations will not raise an exception on writes of unsupported values to a WARL field.
-Implementations can return any legal value on the read of a WARL field when the last write was of an illegal value, but the legal value returned should deterministically depend on the illegal written value and the value of the field prior to the write.
+Implementations can return any legal value on the read of a WARL field when the last write was of an illegal value, but the legal value returned should deterministically depend on the illegal written value and the architectural state of the hart.

 2.4 CSR Width Modulation

 If the width of a CSR is changed (for example, by changing MXLEN or UXLEN, as described in Section [xlen-control]), the values of the writable fields and bits of the new-width CSR are, unless specified otherwise, determined from the previous-width CSR as though by this algorithm: